 Between gold, pure flame, and dedicated artistry, there is a special alchemy.
 You can choose to have a handmade two tone wedding ring made by someone who has dedicated a lifetime to achieve a high level of mastery.
 The patience and craft it takes to have a beautiful and enduring partnership can truly be reflected in the actual creation of the ring itself, which is a kind of offering of sorts from the artisan jeweler to the couple.

-Although entirely handmade, these rings need not be overly expensive, especially working with gold and silver.
-This two tone Flores Design, a lovely gold over silver two tone wedding ring, sells for just $425.
+Although entirely handmade, these two tone rings need not be overly expensive, especially working with gold and silver.
+This two tone Flores Design, a lovely mixed metal gold over silver two tone wedding ring, sells for just $425.

-The above two tone ring is made entirely by hand, fabricated with sheet metal, wire and design elements.
+Our two tone engagement rings are made entirely by hand, fabricated with sheet metal, wire and design elements.
 The technique is hundreds of years old, a modern day extension of a traditional jewelry techniques that were originally brought over from the Spanish Conquistadors who settled in the American Southwest over five hundred years ago.

 But, the final consideration is—where did that gold and silver come from?

-The Ethics of A Two Tone Wedding Ring
+The Ethics of A Two Tone Engagement Ring

 15. Where Does The Metal Come From?